bat-literature/bat-literature.github.io/README.md

 ### Literature Record Index

 Literature records can be extracted from this corpus in various ways.
-As an example, we show the output of an executed script in [bin/list-refs.sh](bin/list-refs.sh) again a recent version of the BatLit Corpus.
+As an example, we show the output of an executed script in [bin/list-refs.sh](bin/list-refs.sh) against a recent version of the BatLit Corpus.
 For ease of processing, we've included a sample of 3 records in the table below, as well as files in tsv/csv formats include 100 records and all records.

 | filenames | description |
 | --- | --- |